neno-lab/ui-library/README.md

-This is my first project made by using webpack and it shows us some simple javascript creative stuff.
+This is my first project made by using WEBPACK and it shows us some simple javascript creative stuff.